backend-development/backend-development-textbook/source/testing.md

 end
 ```

-Testing the controller _without_ testing the view or the
+Testing the controller _without_ testing the view
-models at the same time is quite tricky.
+at the same time is quite tricky.
 You should test for things such as:

-* was the web request successful?
+- was the web request successful?
-* was the user redirected to the right page?
+- was the user redirected to the right page?
-* was the user successfully authenticated?
+- was the user successfully authenticated?
-* was the correct object stored in the response template?
-* was the appropriate message displayed to the user in the view?
+- was the correct object sent to the view?

-In a controller test you can use the methods `get`, `post`, and so on
+In a controller test you can use the methods `get`, `post`, and so on.
+These will be handled by rails routing as usual, and end up
-to call action in the controller with certain http methods and parameters.
+calling an action in the controller with certain parameters.

 In this example the `create` action of the article controller is called by
 sending a post request to articles_url.
 The params hash is set up with key `article[title]` and value `some title`:

 ```
 post articles_url, params: { article: { title: 'some title' } }
 ```

 This example just shows `params`, you can also set:

-* `headers` a hash of HTTP Request headers
+- `headers` a hash of HTTP Request headers
-* `env` a hash of environment variables
+- `env` a hash of environment variables
-* `xhr` true or false to make this an AJAX request or not
+- `xhr` true or false to make this an AJAX request or not
-* `as` to request a content type, for example `as: :json`
+- `as` to request a content type, for example `as: :json`
+- `cookies` to set cookies included in the request

-After the request you get the result in three hashes:
+After the request you get the response and three hashes:

-* `session`
+- `session`
-* `flash`
+- `flash`
-* `cookies`
+- `cookies`

 Rails adds some custom assertions for controllers.
 You can see them at work in the tests created by scaffold:

 `assert_response` checks the status code of the HTTP response generated
 by the controller:

 ```